 Vitamin B2: Vitamin B2 is similar to B6 in that your body relies on it to utilize vitamin B12.
 Yes, these three B vitamins work together to ensure that your body (and nerves) get what they need.
 Again, thanks to B2 and B6, vitamin B12 can help to protect your nerves by building their myelin sheath.
 You can find vitamin B2 in soybeans, spinach, almonds, asparagus, and beets.

 Vitamin C-Rich Foods for Immune Support

 As we mentioned before, your immune system protects your body, ensuring that all other systems thrive.
 Vitamin C is a crucial component for immune system functions.
 Add plenty of vitamin C to your diet to bolster your immunity, and to improve your nerve health.
 You can find vitamin C in most fruits and veggies.
-Plus, you can get cupfulls of vitamin C from green tea, one of the best sources!
+Plus, you can get cupfuls of vitamin C from green tea, one of the best sources!